Psyvariar: Stages

-Area XX stage can only be played by completing Area X-D in replay mode.
+Area XX stage can only be played by completing Area X-D in Replay mode.
 Once X-D has been completed, all Area XX stages become selectable.
 The Area XX stages are similar in design to their Area X counterparts but they have an increased number of enemies that fire denser bullet patterns.

 SoftBank, DoComo, au versions

-It includes only 11 areas, but internet ranking is integrated into the phone service.
-Replays can be transferred between players.
+Those versions included only 11 areas, but internet ranking was integrated into the phone service.
+Replays could be transferred between players.

 Psyvariar: Complete Edition

-It is a compilation that contains both Psyvariar: Medium Unit and Psyvariar Revision.
+Psyvariar: Complete Edition is a compilation that contains both Psyvariar: Medium Unit and Psyvariar Revision.